Ryan-PG/Epoch-Club/README.md

 #### 9. Computer Vision (Ali Amoori)
 - **How Computer can see**
-  *For more details about this topic, navigate to the `08 - An Overview of Supervised and Unsupervised Learning (Nur Sajadi)` folder in this repository.
+  *For more details about this topic, navigate to the `9.
+Computer Vision (Ali Amoori) ` folder in this repository.
 The folder includes all needed references such as presentation slides, code examples, and additional resources.*
   *Speaker: Nur Sajadi - nursajadiii@gmail.com*
   *News: Ryan Heida - mr.ryanheida@gmail.com*